Tietoevry-Create/zephyr-doom/README.rst

 MVP3
 ~~~~~~~~~

 * Goal - Migrate from current display (connected via GPIO) to SPI one.
+Support full-screen.
 * Features:
  * New display
 * Required Hardware